bhaveshrp/npm-packages/README.md

 # npm-packages

-bootstrap-env is a package used for setting up startup environment for running JavaScript Code.
+bootstrap-env is a package used for setting up startup environment for running JavaScript Code outside browser.
 You can download the package and follow below steps to setup a project for running JavaScript code.

 1) Create any folder at suitable location